Dĩ An, Ho Chi Minh City

-Dĩ An is a ward in Ho Chi Minh City of Southeast region of Vietnam.
-It is one of 168 new wards, communes and special zones in Ho Chi Minh City after the 2025 arrangement.
+Dĩ An (Vietnamese: Phường Dĩ An) is a ward of Ho Chi Minh City, Vietnam.
+It is one of the 168 new wards, communes and special zones of the city following the reorganization in 2025, this is also the most populous ward in the city.

 Geography

-Di An is roughly 18 kilometers northeast of Saigon Ward, and about 25 kilometers south of Binh Duong Ward and has the following geographical location:
+Dĩ An is roughly 18 kilometers northeast of Saigon ward, and about 25 kilometers south of Bình Dương ward and has the following geographical location: